ftzi/grey-hack/README.md

 ## **You might be particularly interested in:**
 - **The `try` function**: https://github.com/ftzi/grey-hack/blob/main/root/try.src
+- **The [compiler](https://github.com/ftzi/grey-hack/blob/main/package.json)**.
+It compiles your entry file and its imported files automatically.
+Supports watch mode, execute after build, automated tests and a function to make your programs self-compile with the latest source when executed.
 - **Automatic upload of the changed source files to the game.
 See [`package.json`](https://github.com/ftzi/grey-hack/blob/main/package.json) and [`watch.ts`](https://github.com/ftzi/grey-hack/blob/main/watch.ts)**.
 Note that by choice, I don't use Greybel's build system, only its raw upload.

 # Setup